 \subsubsection{Story Reading}

-In the evening, David chooses to read \textit{Playing together at the Playground} to help her learn the importance of taking turns during playtime.
-Sitting together on the sofa, David opens the \reader{} app, selects the story, and begins reading it aloud to Alex (\autoref{fig:system_usageflow}-\circledigit{11}).

-Alex shows strong interest in the story, especially since she is the main character.
-She is also fascinated to see Max appear in the illustrations in a way that closely resembles her real friend, along with the familiar playground setting.
-When they reach the Challenge section, David explains the situation and asks Alex what she would do.
-After some thought, Alex chooses the option \textit{``Alex insists on driving the fire truck first without taking turns''}.
-The story then shows Max becoming upset, while Alex feels frustrated and sad because the game does not go as planned.
-However, as Alex continues reading through the Repair, Response, and Repaired Consequence scenes, she learns how to apologize to her friend and resolve the conflict.
-At the end of the story, since she followed an undesirable path but read through the story, a star sticker appears as a way of praising her (\autoref{fig:system_usageflow}-\circledigit{12}).
+In the evening, David reads the story with Alex to help her learn to take turns during playtime.
+Sitting together, he opens the \reader{} app on a tablet, selects the story, and begins reading it aloud.
+Alex shows strong interest in the story, especially as she is the main character.
+She is also fascinated to see Max in the illustrations, resembling her real friend, along with the familiar playground.
+When they reach the Challenge page, David explains the situation and asks Alex what she would do.
+After some thought, Alex chooses \textit{``Alex insists on driving the fire truck first without taking turns''}.
+The story then shows Max becoming upset, while Alex feels frustrated and sad as the game does not go as planned.
+As Alex continues reading through the next pages, she learns how to apologize and resolve the conflict.

-David gently encourages Alex to try again and consider a different choice.
-As rereading the story and reading the Challenge section once more, Alex now selects the desirable path: \textit{``Alex suggests taking turns driving the fire truck.''} This time, the story shows Max smiling as he enjoy playing with Alex.
-At the end, Alex happily receives the firefighter sticker that David had initially set as the reward (\autoref{fig:system_usageflow}-\circledigit{12}), and David praises her for completing the story.
+David gently encourages Alex to try again.
+As they reread the story, Alex now selects the desirable path: \textit{``Alex suggests taking turns driving the fire truck.''} This time, the story shows Max smiling as he enjoys playing with Alex.
+At the end, David praises her for completing the story.